shevious/edx-documentation/en_us/xblock/source/front_matter/read_me.rst

   https://github.com/edx/edx-documentation/tree/master/en_us/xblock/source

-To suggest a revision, fork the project, make changes in your fork, and submit a pull request back to the original project: this is known as the `GitHub Flow`_.
+To suggest a revision, you should fork the project, make changes in your fork, and submit a pull request back to the original project: this is known as the `GitHub Flow`_.

 All pull requests need approval from edX.
 For more information, contact edX at docs@edx.org.